FilenFolder/Terminal/README.md

-# 🖥️ Terminal README 🇲🇦 (Moroccan Independance Day Edition)
+# 🖥️ Terminal README 🇲🇦 (Moroccan Independence Day Edition)

-**Welcome to Terminal!** In honor of Moroccan National Day, we’ve given this README a special Moroccan twist.
-Bringing the souk vibes to your desktop terminal – it’s a bit like a Moroccan bazaar but with more commands and fewer spices.
-Download it, test it out, and see if you can handle all that Moroccan-style tech magic.
-Bismillah, let’s go!
+**Welcome to Terminal!**
+In celebration of Moroccan Independence Day, we’ve given this README a vibrant Moroccan twist.
+Bringing the spirit of the souk to your terminal—minus the spices but packed with commands!
+Download it, try it out, and embrace some Moroccan-style tech magic. **Bismillah, let’s dive in!**

 ---